Basic network troubleshooting

 The Internet is not working

-If you're able to ping the router, but are still unable to connect to the Internet, either your router is improperly configured, or the ISP is having issues.
+If you cannot ping the router and cannot connect to the Internet, either your router is improperly configured, or the ISP is having issues.

-Note: Some ISPs, such as Comcast, require special software to be installed.
-Make sure any software included with your Modem or other hardware has been installed on at least one computer if you are setting up a new Internet connection.
+Some ISPs, such as Comcast, require special software to be installed.
+Make sure any software included with your modem or other hardware is installed on at least one computer if you are setting up a new Internet connection.

-If your Internet has been working but recently stopped working, give it a few minutes to make sure it is not a temporary outage.
-If after waiting a few minutes, you still have problems, and you have not already disconnected the power to your router and modem, follow the steps below.
+If your Internet was working but recently stopped, give it a few minutes to make sure it is not a temporary outage.
+If, after waiting a few minutes, you still have problems, and you have not already disconnected the power to your router and modem, follow the following steps.

 - Turn off the power to the computer and leave it off.